For other uses of "Three Friends", see Three Friends (disambiguation).

 Lead vocals: ensemble

 Once three friends Sweet in sadness Now part of their past.
-In the end Full of gladness Went from class to class.
+In the end All in gladness (See note) Went from class to class.

 Cool stuff in the music